-This article provides a practical explanation of functional strategy.
-After reading, you’ll understand the basics of this powerful strategy tool.
+Functional Strategy: this article provides a practical explanation of functional strategy.
+This article highlights the definition, the 3 levels, responsibility, core points, the divisions and a practical example.
+After reading, you’ll understand the basics of this powerful tool.
+Enjoy reading!

 What are the three strategy levels?

 When the corporate strategies (strategy & tactics) have been defined by upper management, middle management will also have to define strategies and implement them for each functional area.
 Different functional areas of a company’s organisational structure include marketing, financial strategy, logistics strategy, production strategy, etc.